sathomas/jsDataV.is/src/text/ch1/05-bubble-charts.md

 );
 ```

 For now, we haven't bothered with the background image.
 We'll add that to the chart once we've adjusted the data a bit.
-The result in figure NEXTFIGURENUMBER still needs improvement, but it's a working start:
+The result in figure NEXTFIGURENUMBER still needs improvement, but it's a working start.

 <figure>
 <div id="bubble-chart1" style="width:600px;height:400px;"></div>